 Naia is a female high-content wolf-dog, which means she looks and acts mostly like a wolf, but has some dog in her ancestry.
 She was born on May 13th of 2019 and came to Wild Spirit Wolf Sanctuary in July of 2019.

-Naia was born at a breeding facility in the Northeast where she was intended to be sold.
-However, the buyer backed out of the deal, leaving Naia’s future uncertain.
-The breeder, not wanting to keep Naia and feeling the pressure to rehome her quickly, learned of Wild Spirit Wolf Sanctuary and reached out to have her rescued instead.
-We knew we could offer her a permanent home with the best possible care, so we welcomed her into our wild family.
+Naia was born to a private owner in the Northeast.
+Not wanting to keep Naia and feeling the pressure to re-home her quickly, her owner reached out to Wild Spirit for placement in the hopes that she could help educate the public as an ambassador for her species.
+We knew we could offer her a permanent home with the best possible care, so at only 10 weeks old we welcomed her into our wild family.

 While all puppies take an incredible amount of time and patience to raise, train, and care for, high-content wolfdog pups are even more challenging.
 Like all of our high-content wolfdogs, Naia thinks and acts mostly like a wolf, meaning she demonstrates independence, intelligence, stubbornness, and a wildness that is clearly different from our domestic dog companions.
 However, being raised by various human Caretakers allowed Naia to gain an incredible amount of confidence in the presence of humans.
 However, it will take around 3 years for Naia to reach full maturity and it’s possible that her relationship to humans could change.
 Regardless of her future personality, quirks, likes and dislikes, this beautiful girl will have a permanent, safe home with us for the rest of her life!